p-DG cyclotomic nilHecke algebras II: Introduction

 In \cite{KQS}, we categorified a tensor product of two Weyl modules $V_r \otimes V_s$ of quantum $\mathfrak{sl}_2$ defined over the ring $\mathbb{O}_p = \mathbb{Z}[q]/(\Psi_p(q^2))$, where $\Psi_p(q^2)=1+q^2+\cdots+q^{2(p-1)}$.
 We utilized an endomorphism algebra of certain $p$-DG modules over the $p$-DG algebra $\nh_n^l$.
 As an endomorphism algebra over a $p$-DG algebra, it naturally inherits a $p$-DG structure.
 Our motivation comes from work of Hu and Mathas \cite{HuMathas} who studied endomorphism algebras of certain cyclically generated modules over general cyclotomic KLR algebras, which they called \emph{quiver Schur algebras}\footnote{Similar constructions have been considered in many works before, including \cite[Section 7.6]{ChuangRouquier} where (ungraded) $q$-Schur algebras were studied in connection to categorical representation theory.}.
 They proved that these quiver Schur algebras are cellular.
 In order to categorify the tensor product $V_r \otimes V_s$, we considered the endomorphism algebras of a smaller collection of $p$-DG cyclotomic nilHecke modules which we called \emph{two-tensor quiver Schur algebra}.
 We showed that this collection of $p$-DG modules were preserved by functors generating the categorical quantum $\mf{sl}_2$ action.
 Using an explicit decomposition of these $\nh_n^l$-modules into indecomposable objects, we were able to identify the Grothendieck group of the corresponding endomorphism algebra with a weight space of $V_r \otimes V_s$.
 It is, however, more difficult to obtain this decomposition of an arbitrary object in the full collection of modules considered by Hu and Mathas.

-In the current work, we return to the quasi-hereditary cellular quiver Schur algebra studied in \cite{HuMathas}, for the $\mf{sl}_2$-case, in the presence of a $p$-differential $\partial$.
+In the current work, we return to the quasi-hereditary cellular quiver Schur algebra studied in \cite{HuMathas}, for the $\mf{sl}_2$-case, in the presence of a $p$-differential $\partial$, in order to categorify $V_1^{\otimes l}$ at a prime root of unity.
 We introduce the notion of a $p$-DG cellular algebra.
 Roughly speaking, this is a cellular algebra equipped with a $p$-differential such that cellular ideals have filtrations whose subquotients are $p$-DG isomorphic to some given cellular $p$-DG module.
 In a similar vein, we define a $p$-DG quasi-hereditary cellular algebra.
 Importing ideas from the theory of quasi-hereditary algebras, and stratifications of derived categories due to Orlov, we are able to determine the Grothendieck group of $p$-DG quasi-hereditary algebras.
 We show, in particular, that quiver Schur algebra $S_n^l$ for $\nh_n^l$ is $p$-DG quasi-hereditary cellular, allowing us to deduce that the Grothendieck group is of rank $\binom{l}{n}$ over $\mathbb{O}_p$.

 For a fixed $l$, there are induction and restriction functors between categories of modules over $\nh_n^l$ for varying $n$ generating a quantum $\mf{sl}_2$-action.
 We show here that these functors preserve the class of cyclic modules used in the definition of the quiver Schur algebra.
 Using machinery developed in \cite{KQS}, we are able to conclude that these functors lift to categories of $p$-DG modules between quiver Schur algebras $S_n^l$ for varying $n$, and that they satisfy categorical quantum group relations at a prime root of unity introduced in \cite{EQ1,EQ2}.
 This places the study of $p$-DG quiver Schur algebras inside the realm of $2$-representation theory at prime roots of unity.